 Figure 2: High level Telepresence architecture network model

-A high-level telepresence architecture includes: telepresence endpoints, legacy video conferencing endpoints, legacy audio endpoints, Multipoint Control Units (MCU), Gate Keepers (GK), Gateways (GW), the management system, etc. There may be multiple forms of telepresence endpoints, such as three-screen endpoint, single-screen endpoint and etc. The architecture supports inter-operation of heterogeneous telepresence endpoints and inter-operation between telepresence endpoints and legacy video conferencing and audio endpoints.
+A high-level telepresence architecture includes: telepresence endpoints, legacy video conferencing endpoints, legacy audio endpoints, Multipoint Control Units (MCU), Call Controller (CC), Gateways (GW), the management system, etc. There may be multiple forms of telepresence endpoints, such as three-screen endpoint, single-screen endpoint and etc. The architecture supports inter-operation of heterogeneous telepresence endpoints and inter-operation between telepresence endpoints and legacy video conferencing and audio endpoints.

-There may be multiple MCUs and GKs in the architecture.
+There may be multiple MCUs and CCs in the architecture.

 The architecture may have multiple GWs that connect to other types of networks, such as fixed and mobile telephone networks.

-{Editor’s note: There was an agreement that defining a functional architecture (in addition to the above section) may add value to the architecture.
-Further work is needed in this area.
-Whilst incomplete, the figure below is included to stimulate further Contribution.
-Further Contributions are needed to analyse the applicable interfaces and describe their use.
-Control and media plane aspects should be considered.

-In proposing a high level architecture figure the following needs to be considered:

-How the figure is to be interpreted needs to be described, e.g. are the lines illustrative only, other configurations are possible?
-Or do the lines imply a configuration etc.

-The term “gatekeeper” is H.323 specific another term may be necessary to make this more generic (applicable to SIP).

-The relationship to the requirement needs to be considered if labelled interfaces are to be used.

-The relationship to section 8 and figure 10 needs to be considered.
-How do any proposed components and interfaces relate to those documented in section?
-There should be consistency between section 6 and 8.

-Any changes proposed should consider the document as a whole.}